 Now you have all your blog files, but we only need 3 and the database.
 Find the file Uploads located in the ”wp-content” folder, then download it or create a zip copy and download it.
 The two ways work, but if you have a slow internet with large files to download, then, you need to create a zip copy of each file, then download that zip file.

-Now you have 3 folders (uploads, themes, plugins) and you need to download the fourth one which is the database, so come back to your Cpanel account and click “Backup Wizard” icon as below:
+Now you have 3 folders (uploads, themes, plugins) and you need to download the fourth one which is the database, so come back to your Cpanel account and click the “Backup Wizard” icon as below:

-On the next page, you get two options, Restore or Backup.
+On the next page, you get two options, restore or Backup.
 Of course, you need to Click backup, then, select the MySQL database only:

 Now click on your database name, and it will be downloaded automatically to your computer.
 Thus, you have all the files to restore your WordPress blog.

 Before starting the restore steps, you don’t have a need to change your domain name servers.
 You can do that after completing the migration, you can have an actual blog working, and another copy in the new server waiting for the name servers to be pointed to the new hosting.

 I have advice for you, to guarantee a zero downtime, you need a free Cloudflare account or a CDN account as well, or a DNS manager simply.
 When you complete the migration, just change the IP address in your Cloudflare domain DNS settings.
 That way, your blog still working, and you can see your blog in the new server in a few minutes.